Saschakew/Illustrations/visualization6/guides/loadingscreen.md

 **Why is this critical?**

-If your section's `initializeSectionX()` function is not `async`, or if it is `async` but does not `await` its internal long-running tasks, it will return control to `main.js` prematurely. `main.js` will then assume your section is fully loaded, and the loading screen might disappear before your section's content is actually ready and visible to the user.
-This can lead to a poor user experience with elements popping in after the main page appears.
+If your section's `initializeSectionX()` function is not `async`, or if it is `async` but does not `await` its internal long-running tasks, it will return control to `main.js` prematurely. `main.js` will then assume your section is fully loaded.
+The loading screen might disappear, and the `.loaded` class might be applied, before your section's content is actually ready and visible to the user.
+This can lead to a poor user experience with elements popping in after the main page appears or an empty space where your section's content should be.

 By correctly using `async/await`, you ensure that `main.js` waits for the true completion of all setup tasks in your section, providing a smooth and complete initial page load for the user.